julcaguiat/j-cag.github.io/topic-pages/10kali2.md

 ### 💡 Tip: Keep ChatGPT Handy

     If Kali ignores your changes, it might be NetworkManager interfering.
-Here a sample promt for ChatGPT
+Here's a sample promt for ChatGPT

     “Kali keeps overwriting my /etc/network interfaces config.
 How do I disable NetworkManager and make static IP 192.168.10.2 persistent?”